team-velocirabbit/rx-etl/README.md

 *The following helper methods are available for use with addLoaders:*
 ##### load.toCSV(filePath)
-This method converts the transformed data to CSV an wrties the data to the file system.
+This method converts the transformed data to CSV and writes the data to the file system.
 The method takes a file path (with file name included) as it's parameter.

 Example
 ```js